Lemon2311/IoTFleet.js/README.md

 - Actively supports digital & analog IO

 ## Software Requirements
-* Platform.io // to upload the main.cpp file to the Esp. * Note: Platform.io automatically downloads the EspAsyncWebServer library, when using something else to upload the server code to the Esp the library needs to be installed.
+* Platform.io // to upload the main.cpp file to the Esp. <br> *Note*: Platform.io automatically downloads the EspAsyncWebServer library, when using something else to upload the server code to the Esp the library needs to be installed.
-* Thonny IDE / or any suitable way of running and adding files to the microPython running microcontroller
+* Thonny IDE / or any suitable way of running and adding files to the microPython microcontroller

 # How to use
 First, download the project by pressing `<>Code` followed by `Download Zip`.